leesoh/np/README.md

 # np

-np is a tool for parsing, combining, deduplicating, and querying the output from multiple different tools:
+np is a tool for parsing, combining, deduplicating, and querying the output from multiple different tools.

 Supported scan types: